UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 **So much for trying to be creative** and being a little bit different with one of the worlds most disruptive startups.

-I guess Airbnb's creativity hasn’t yet permeated into their HR department or it was never meant to.
+I guess Airbnb's creativity hasn’t yet permeated into their HR department or perhaps it was never meant to.

 &nbsp;